 Pragya joined Watsi on March 28th, 2013.
 14 other people also joined Watsi on that day!
-Pragya's most recent donation supported Oudam, a new father and construction worker from Cambodia, to fund hardware removal surgery for his leg fracture.
+Pragya's most recent donation supported Nhoeng, a retired rice farmer from Cambodia, to fund cataract surgery so she can see clearly again.

 Oudam is a 18-year-old construction worker and new father.
 He recently got married and he and his wife have a two-month-old son.
 His wife is a garment-factory worker.
 Oudam enjoys playing sports, especially volleyball, which he plays four times a week with his friends.
 He also likes to listen to music and take photos in the countryside.
 In September of 2018, Oudam was in a motor vehicle accident that caused a fracture in his left leg.
 After the accident, his family took him to a government hospital, where doctors fixated hardware to heal his fracture.
 Now the fracture has healed well, and the hardware needs to be removed to avoid further complications and infection.
 Fortunately, surgeons at our medical partner, Children's Surgical Centre (CSC), can help.
 On August 2nd, Oudam will undergo a hardware removal procedure that will allow him to heal fully.
 CSC is requesting $230 to fund this procedure.
 Oudam shares, "I am so glad to have the opportunity to get the hardware out, so that my leg can feel normal again.
 I am excited to play volleyball again!"